AronCao49/Latte/README.md

 ## :scroll: About Latte (ECCV 2024)

-**Latte** is a MM-TTA method that leverages esitmated 3D poses to retrieve reliable spatial-temporal voxels for Test-Time Adaptatipn (TTA).
-An overall structure is as follows.
+**Latte** is an MM-TTA method that leverages estimated 3D poses to retrieve reliable spatial-temporal voxels for Test-Time Adaptation (TTA).
+The overall structure is as follows.

 <p align="middle">
   <img src="figs/Main_Method.jpg" width="600" />
 </p>

 ## :eyes: Updates
 * [2024.08] We are now refactoring our code, which will be available shortly.
-Stay tunned!
+Stay tuned!
 * [2024.07] Our paper is accepted by ECCV 2024!
 Check our paper on arxiv [here](https://arxiv.org/abs/2403.06461).